tytydraco/yessleep/out/The_24_Hour_Drug.md

 I ran away from that pit and back into my house.
 I made it to my room and locked the door.
 I heard groaning and cries on the other side of my door.
 The Visions.
 They followed me home.
 I looked at the clock.
 6:27 AM.
 The door to my room broke off of the hinges and Visions flooded in.
 I cried as they brought me back to that pit.

 I made a mistake swallowing that pill.
-As the Visions threw me into the pit, flames started to burn my body.
-The last thing I saw was my mother’s face, tears rolling down her cheeks.
+I’ve been falling.
+Falling for what seems to be an eternity, that sickening video playing over and over again in my head.
+This is Hell.

-I didn’t want to die anymore.
+I don’t want to die anymore.